MicrosoftDocs/SupportArticles-docs/support/sql/tools/sqliosim-utility-simulate-activity-disk-subsystem.md

 ### Sample configuration files

-There are five sample configuration files available in case you want to use them for automated SQLIOSIm runs.
+Five sample configuration files are available if you want to use them for automated SQLIOSim runs.

 | Sample file | Description | Parameters that differ from the default configuration file |
 | --- | --- | --- |